List of Dude, That's My Ghost! characters: Spencer Wright

-Spencer Wright (voiced by Rasmus Hardiker in English) is a 14-year-old boy and the main protagonist of the series.
+Spencer Wright (voiced by Olivier Podesta in French and Rasmus Hardiker in English) is a 14-year-old boy and the main protagonist of the series.
 He is a budding filmmaker and makes his own amateur movies on a regular basis.
 He aspires to be a famous film director.
 Spencer is a particular fan of horror-and-gore films, with nearly all of his own homemade movies having to do with either zombies, serial killers, demons, or monsters in some way.
 Spencer wears a blue guitar pick necklace that used to belong to Billy in order to see him.
 Because he is fairly new to Beverly Heights and is very different from the norm (in that he isn't wealthy, trendy, or the "Hollywood type") he has garnered a number of enemies at his school whom he clashes with (Principal Ponzi, Lolo, and Kleet), although he receives help dealing with them from Billy and is actually able to fit in with other people.
 Likewise, Spencer helps Billy by protecting him from his enemies, like Madame X and Hoover.
 He also normally has to help solve problems caused by Billy as well, mostly pertaining to the effects of his ectoplasm and/or general antics.